Abdul Hamid (soldier)

 Company Quartermaster Havildar Abdul Hamid (1 July 1933 – 10 September 1965), was an Indian soldier.
 He was posthumously given India's highest military decoration, the Param Vir Chakra, for his actions during the Indo-Pakistani War of 1965.

 Hamid joined the army in December 1954, and was posted to the 4th Battalion of the Grenadiers regiment.
 During the Sino-Indian War, his battalion participated in the battle of Namka Chu against the Chinese People's Liberation Army.
 During the Indo-Pakistani War of 1965, the 4 Grenadiers battalion was entrusted with a vital position before the village of Chima on the Khem Karan–Bhikhiwind line.
 At the Battle of Asal Uttar on 9–10 September 1965, Hamid destroyed eight Pakistani tanks and was killed in action while destroying the ninth tank.

 Early life

-Abdul Hamid was born on 1 July 1933 in a village in Ghazipur district of Uttar Pradesh state.
+Abdul Hamid was born in the late British Raj to Muslim Indian parents on 1 July 1933 in Dhamupur village in Ghazipur district of Uttar Pradesh state.
 His mother was Sakina Begum and his father was Mohammad Usman, a tailor.
-Hamid would help his father's business by stitching clothes.
+Hamid would help his father's tailoring business by stitching clothes.